getodk/javarosa/CONTRIBUTING.md

 - Was the change verified with several different devices and Android versions?
 - Is the code easy to understand and to maintain?

-When a pull request is first created, @opendatakit-bot tags it as `needs review` to indicate that code review is needed.
+When a pull request is first created, @getodk-bot tags it as `needs review` to indicate that code review is needed.
 Community members review the code and leave their comments, verifying that the changes included are relevant and properly address the issue.
 A maintainer does a thorough code review and when satisfied with the code, tags the pull request as `needs testing` to indicate the need for a manual [black-box testing](https://en.wikipedia.org/wiki/Black-box_testing) pass.
 A pull request may go back and forth between `needs testing` and `needs review` until the behavior is thoroughly verified.
 Once the behavior has been thoroughly verified, the pull request is tagged as `behavior verified`.
 A maintainer then merges the changes.
 Pull requests that need more complete reviews including review of approach and/or appropriateness are tagged with `reviews wanted`.
 Any community member is encouraged to participate in the review process!

 JavaRosa is a library and so there is a chance that a change might unnecessarily be tested twice (once in the library, once in the downstream tool).
 For this reason, we only test pull requests that are large or risky.
 For smaller pull requests, we release snapshot builds periodically so unrelated regressions in downstream tools (e.g., Collect) are caught quickly.
 Once a regression is caught, we file issues for behavior changes on the downstream repo and tag those issues as `needs testing`.
 We also inform maintainers (e.g., in #collect-code) when a snapshot is updated to give a hint that might be the cause of new problems.